 Washable baby wipes go hand-in-hand with cloth diapers, and they can be used as mommy wipes, too.

 Are you cloth diapering, too?
-Do you want to give it a try on your baby or next baby?
+Do you want to give it a try on your baby or your next baby?
 Feel free to share your ideas and opinions about cloth diapers in the comment section.